alex-ogden/gochan/README.md

 ##### Thread/Board Images:
 Due to limitations of the 4Chan read-only API, it's not possible to reference images via URL (using `i.4cdn.org`) - this is a CORS issue.
 If you want to try using a CORS proxy feel free however I've not had much luck so far.
 Due to this, GoChan needs to pre-download the images to the filesystem before loading a thread/board.
 This can cause slowdowns on slow connections or in threads with many high-res images however the download process is handled via goroutines so it's about as fast as it can be.
 It will clear all downloaded images before loading a new thread or board so you shouldn't have a problem with disk usage.

+#### Please don't laugh at my tests.
+I'm not a QA and I don't know what I'm doing :|